phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Preview Upload](images/upload-preview.png)

 Rows that have an invalid sample name will be highlighted in red.
 These errors should be fixed within the spreadsheet and re-imported.
-Press the `Upload the data` button to continue.
+Click the `Upload the data` button to continue.

 ![Upload Preview Errors](images/upload-preview-errors.png)